 If imitation really is the sincerest form of flattery, the Toonerville films received the ultimate compliment in 1922 when Paul Gerson Productions, in California, announced a new series of two-reel comedies… starring Dan Mason and Wilna Hervey.
 The driving force behind this copy cat scheme on the West Coast was apparently the Skipper himself.
 Dan Mason, who had been getting rave reviews for his Betzwood work, felt that there was still a lot of cinematic mileage left in the eccentric characters and country ways of the Toonerville folks.
 Paul Gerson agreed and the “Plum Center ” comedies were born.
 Less than a year after their movie making at Betzwood had been abruptly halted, Dan Mason and Wilna Hervey met up again in Burlingame, California, just south of San Francisco, where both assumed new personas based on their previous Toonerville characters.
 Since Fontaine Fox had copyrighted everything Toonerville, some new names were in order.
 Toonerville, itself, became “Plum Center ” in this new comedy series, while the Skipper and Katrinka changed their names to “Pop Tuttle ” and “Tillie Olson” respectively.
 Mason is said to have devised most of the plots for the new series.
 The extent to which the California films sought to imitate the previous Toonerville series is apparent from the few surviving films and a handful of photos.
 The characters, costumes, makeup, and several story concepts—even the Prohibition jokes—are very similar to those used in the Betzwood films.
 Unable to use Fox’s copyrighted Trolley, they contented themselves with an old white horse pulling an antiquated delivery coach.

 For the Plum Center series, Wilna was credited as “Wilna Hervey” though many reporters continued to misspell her given name as “Wilma.”
-Robert Eddy, who had directed one of the Betzwood Toonerville films—The Skipper’s Treasure Garden—in 1920, and was thus quite familiar with the structure and pacing of those films, directed all twelve of the Plum Center Comedies in 1922 and 1923.
+Robert Eddy, who had directed some of the Betzwood Toonerville films and was thus quite familiar with the structure and pacing of those films, directed all twelve of the Plum Center Comedies in 1922 and 1923.
 Assisting Eddy with both directorial duties and occasional editing was a 25-year-old Frank Capra.
 Capra, destined to become one of Hollywood’s legendary directors, also devised sight gags for Mason and Hervey and provided Wilna with much moral support and encouragement, becoming in the process one of her life-long friends.
-Capra and “that sweet giant ” as he called her, kept up a correspondence the rest of their lives.
+Capra and Wilna kept up a correspondence the rest of their lives.

-Wilna’s mother, Anna Hervey, died in March 1922, just before shooting was to begin on the new series.
-Wilna’s distress at her mother’s passing made it difficult to work and she struggled during the filming of her first three California productions.
-Even so, she was excited to be making films again and wrote to one of her friends in New York that “poor ‘Hervey’ is working hard in movies” and expressed the hope that “this time I will be successful.”
+Wilna was excited to be making films again and wrote to one of her friends in New York that “poor ‘Hervey’ is working hard in movies” and expressed the hope that “this time I will be successful.”
 And work hard she did.
-Though surviving evidence is scanty, it seems that her Tillie character got more time on screen than Katrinka had, since the Plum Center films were specifically built around Wilna and Dan Mason.
+Her Tillie character got more time on screen than Katrinka had, since the Plum Center films were specifically built around Wilna and Dan Mason.
 Wilna’s performance in The Fire Chief (1922) amounts to an aerobic workout with Tillie ringing the fire bell with a sledge hammer until it breaks, and pushing the pump wagon through the streets at top speed.
 But despite the efforts of Mason and Hervey, these ersatz Toonerville-without-the-Trolley comedies were not destined for great success.
-While today they seem as funny as the Toonerville films, they suffered a fate common to derivative sequels and were not enthusiastically received.
-They seem to have been shown primarily in small towns where they probably reminded folks of their strange cousins in the next county.
+While today they seem as funny as the Toonerville films, they suffered a fate common to derivative sequels.
 They are very obscure today.
 Only four have survived, three in the Library of Congress, and one in the hands of a private collector.
-Wilna’s brief career as a movie actress ended with the last of the Plum Center Comedies in 1923.

 Forty years later, Wilna would tell a reporter that the only reason she made movies was to earn enough money to pursue her dream of becoming an artist.
 While her statement was not entirely true, there was more truth to it than fiction.
 Certainly she had been disappointed not to have achieved great success in the movies.
 She loved performing and her articles for the fan magazines suggest a girl totally smitten with the movies.
 But her training as a professional artist had in fact begun even before her foray in the movies and she continued to take lessons throughout her years before the camera.
 While the 1920 census identifies her as a movie actress, Wilna identified herself as an artist when asked to state her profession on a passport application that same year.
 As early as 1918 Wilna was taking lessons at the Art Students League in Manhattan and at the League’s summer camp at Woodstock, north of New York City.
 While filming at both Betzwood and Burlingame, she brought along her sketch books and coped with the tedium of film making by going off to draw between takes.
 When they were finally ready for her to perform, she was often nowhere to be found and someone had to be sent to find her.
 Throughout her life, Wilna’s passion for art was proportionate to her avoirdupois and always her first priority.

 Even a relatively unknown actress appearing in two-reel comedies made very good money in the movies in those days, especially as compared to people working more conventional jobs.
 For Wilna, who was still enjoying the support of her wealthy and accommodating family, her movie salary was discretionary income.
 She therefore had the means to indulge herself in her artistic goals.
-Late in 1920, she used some of the money she was earning playing Powerful Katrinka to buy an old farm house in the hamlet of Bearsville on the outer fringes of the Woodstock community and not far from the Maverick Art Colony.
+Late in 1920, she used some of the money she was earning playing Powerful Katrinka to buy land in the hamlet of Bearsville on the outer fringes of the Woodstock community and not far from the Maverick Art Colony.
 During her earlier summers of art lessons at Woodstock, Wilna had fallen in love with the quaint little town in the Catskills and its growing community of creative spirits, and decided that this was where she wanted to live her life.
 Over the next several years, she continued to buy more property with her movie earnings and the inheritance from her mother.
 By the time production on the last of her Plum Center comedies came to an end in the late summer of 1923, Wilna already owned more than 10 acres at Bearsville to call her home.
-When her father died in 1925, she came into even more money.
-She would eventually purchase 12 properties in nine years, assembling piece by piece a farm comprised of more than 45 acres.
+When her father died in 1925, she came into even more money and bought more land.
+She would eventually own nearly eighty acres.
 Her home in Bearsville would be her primary residence for the rest of her life.
 There she pursued her dream of becoming an artist.
 In the process, she also became one of Woodstock’s many legends.